Noza23/metaXGB/README.md

 ## Instruction

-As a first step, following code should be executed to set up directories and download meta_data.
+As a first step, following code should be executed to set up directories and download meta_data:

 ``` r
 library(metaBoost)
 setup_project(dir = "Directory where the Project should be set up", timeout = 300)
 ```

-Afterwards follow the main.R script in the Project directory metaXGB, created by setup_project() function
+Afterwards follow the **main.R** script in the Project directory metaXGB, created by setup_project() function.